kartonfarkas/api_docs/source/suite/contacts/contact_check_internal_ids.rst

      }
    }

-Where:
+.. list-table:: **Where:**
+   :header-rows: 1
+   :widths: 20 40

+   * - Name
+     - Description
+   * - *ids*
-* *ids* is a list of the internal IDs
+     - List of the internal IDs
+   * - *errors*
-* *errors* contains the error ID and the error message as a key-value pair
+     - Contains the error ID and the error message as a key-value pair

 Errors
 ------